ydb-platform/ydb/ydb/docs/en/core/dev/terraform.md

 {% note warning %}

-At the moment {{ ydb-short-name }} the provider for Terraform is under development and its functionality will be expanded.
+Currently, the {{ ydb-short-name }}  provider for Terraform is under development and its functionality will be expanded.

 {% endnote %}